basnayak-hub/tcga-data-nf/docs.md

 filename: docs.md
 ---

-Here are more detailts about conda.
+# Documentaion tcga-data-nf

 ## Conda

+Here are more details about conda.
+Each process uses a different environment, which helps with keeping environments separated and reduce possible conflicts.

 The conda configurations are in `conda.conf`.